 Firefighters begin their careers by attending fire academy training.

 Applicants for firefighter jobs typically must be at least 18 years old and have a valid driver’s license.
 They must also pass a medical exam and drug screening to be hired.
-After being hired, firefighters may be subject to random drug tests and will also need to complete routine physical fitness assessments.
+After being hired, firefighters may be subject to random drug tests and also need to complete routine physical fitness assessments.

 In addition to participating in training programs conducted by local or state fire departments and agencies, some firefighters attend federal training sessions sponsored by the National Fire Academy.
-These training sessions cover topics including anti-arson techniques, disaster preparedness, hazardous materials control, and public fire safety and education.
+These sessions cover topics including anti-arson techniques, disaster preparedness, hazardous materials control, and public fire safety and education.

 Licenses, Certifications, and Registrations

 Physical stamina.
 Firefighters may have to stay at disaster scenes for long periods of time to rescue and treat victims.
-Fighting fires requires prolonged use of strength and endurance.